Space Jam A New Legacy (First Thoughts)

 The next morning, they are stranded in Death Valley and are already starting to go crazy.
 To their shock and relief, they find a Walmart.
 (Bug’s comments on the fact that it’s obviously product placement.)
 They leave with new clothes, and drinks and are unaware that the Acme corp. is still watching them.
 Mr. Chariman’s dad suggests they use their desert operative.
 Said operative is their number one customer.

 Wile E. is busy with his never-ending chasing of the Roadrunner when he receives the call.
 He spots the targets and orders a rocket launcher.
 It lands on him.
 He takes aim while Bugs is commenting on a wrong turn at Albuquerque, and launches the missile.
 It lands on top of him.
 Our heroes do not notice this.
-D.J. tells the others to go on back to California without him as he is still looking for his dad.
+D.J. tells the others to go on back to Hollywood without him as he is still looking for his dad.
 Suddenly he vanishes into thin air.
 He walked through an invisible door and invites the others to follow him.

 They find an area with many aliens from many B movies.
 “Day of the Triffids”, “Robot Monster”, “Fiend without a face”, some daleks, Robbie the robot, and an old man carrying a pod. (“They’re already here!”)
 It’s Area 51 right?
 No!
 That place was made up by the government to hide this place’s location: Area 52.
 This is all explained by someone named Mom who happens to know D.J.
 (I guess this is where the car was intent on taking him.)
 She also fills them (and us) in on the details of the Blue Monkey.
 Apparently, this gem has the amazing power to turn people into monkeys.
 Mr. Chairman wants this to make monkey slaves to make his products then turn them back into people to buy them.